Your questions, answered.

 My agency is the only organization in my local region providing sheltering services to survivors of domestic violence and human trafficking.
 Can we participate in the Safe Shelter Collaborative?

 Yes.
-If your agency uses hotels or motels for emergency shelter, you can use the SSC to pay for hotel stays.
-Find more information on how the SSC uses the the SafeNight mobile app to alert supporters to your needs at www.SafeNightapp.org.
+If your agency uses hotels or motels for emergency shelter, you can use the Safe Shelter Collaborative to alert supporters to pay for hotel stays.
+Read more about how the SafeNight mobile app works.

 Our organization does not currently support survivors of human trafficking, but we are interested in adding that expertise to our staff.
 Can the Safe Shelter Collaborative help us?

 Yes.
 Periodically, the Safe Shelter Collaborative provides no cost training opportunities on providing services for this survivor population.
-Please complete the application, use the SSC for your sheltering needs, and take advantage of our training opportunities.
+Please complete the application, use the Safe Shelter Collaborative for your sheltering needs, and take advantage of our training opportunities.

 What is your policy on survivor privacy?

 We collect a small amount of demographic information about the survivor, such as age range, gender, and necessary physical accommodations.
 We never collect any identifying inforrmation, such as names, locations, or specifics of the survivor’s situation.
 Also, organizations that join the Safe Shelter Collaborative sign an agreement specifying that they will hold to the privacy standards of the Violence Against Women Act of 1994 (“VAWA”) and the Family Violence Prevention and Services Act (“FVPSA”).
 Individual donors using the SafeNight mobile app will only know that an organization has asked for help paying for a hotel room.
 They will not be given any identifying information about the survivor in need.

 I have more questions.
 What is the best way to reach someone?